seifedd/Mobile-App-/README.md

 ### Find the best retaurant in Town based on a repository of local restuarnats with user reviews and rating.
-HTML, css, Javascript and java.
+Java, HTML, css, and Javascript.